sigstore/sget-rs/README.md

 > :warning: Not ready for use yet! :warning:

-sget is a keyless safe script retrieval and execution tool.
+sget is a safe artifact retrieval and execution tool.

-> This repository contains a work in proress rewrite of `sget` in Rust.
-> For the currently usable version of sget, please use the version from the [cosign repository](https://github.com/sigstore/cosign/blob/main/cmd/sget/)
+It's purpose is to provide a means to address common insecure download methods, such as using curl operations piped to bash, followed by shell script execution.

+The initial work involves the use of an OCI registry, however other storage methods are planned and we are open to suggestions from the community.

+> sget is based off the prototype [sget](https://github.com/sigstore/cosign/blob/main/cmd/sget/) repurposed in Rust.

 ## Security